How It Works

 Why It Is Used

-Rivaroxaban is used to treat deep vein thrombosis and pulmonary embolism.
+Apixaban, dabigatran, and rivaroxaban are used to treat and prevent deep vein thrombosis and pulmonary embolism.

 How Well It Works

-Rivaroxaban effectively treats deep vein thrombosis and helps prevent it from happening again.1
+Apixaban, dabigatran, and rivaroxaban effectively treat deep vein thrombosis and help prevent it from happening again.1, 2, 3

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.